Let's Cleanse Kenya of the Spirit of Anger, Bitterness, Revenge and Entitlement - Raila

 Orange Democratic Party leader Raila Odinga has urged Kenyans and the political class to rid the country of the spirit of anger and bitterness, the spirit of revenge and entitlement.

-Speaking during the Nyanza Leaders Convention event, Raila urged politicians and leaders to form coalitions for the sake of the country’s prosperity.
+Speaking during the Nyanza Leaders Convention event on Thursday, Raila urged politicians and leaders to form coalitions for the sake of the country’s prosperity.

-“We must cleanse our country of the spirit of anger and bitterness, the spirit of revenge and entitlement.
-We must continue on a path that reconciles, unites, calms and stabilizes our country.

 He urged Nyanza residents to embrace farming and use of natural resources as a way of recovering from the effects of Covid-19, especially for people who lost their jobs during the pandemic.